mfiles music files mfiles film music

 • The Nun's Story

-• Taras Bulba - an busy energetic theme, something akin to the faster dances from Katchaturian's ballet music
+• Taras Bulba - a busy energetic theme, something akin to the faster dances from Katchaturian's ballet music

 • Peyton Place - the same waltz-like theme was used for the movie and TV series

-Some of Franz Waxman's themes can be found on compilation CDs, and there is a Franz Waxman web-site at www.FranzWaxman.com.
+In addition to Franz Waxman's themes appearing on many compilation CDs, the following soundtrack albums are available and there is a Franz Waxman web-site at www.FranzWaxman.com.